Best Non Smart Dumb Phones to Protect Your Kids

-How do we give our children the gift of connectivity - without any of the dangers?
+How do we give our children the gift of connectivity – without the dangers of a smartphone?

-Below is our overview of child-safe phones and their features.
+Here is our overview of child-safe non-smart phones and their features.

 What is unique about the GABB phone is that it is a “dumb” phone that looks like a smartphone so children can preserve their social standing.
 Kids, especially teenagers, are terrified of not blending in with their tribe – and all of their friends have smartphones.
 Teens are only rebellious when it comes to parents, with peers they want to conform.
 With GABB phone, they can look “cool” like their peers with smartphones.